 The main purpose of the first MSc/PhD AC report is to identify the student's research objectives and to present the student's plan for the remainder of the MSc/PhD program.
 The first AC report should document the research proposal, including the motivation for the research, the objectives and the research methodology the student proposes to use.
 This will allow the AC to provide meaningful feedback and suggestions on the proposed research.
-The first PhD AC meeting will normally serve as the Qualifying Examination as described in section 10.1.

-The guidelines and template for the format of MSc and PhD AC progress reports are contained in Appendix B, C and D.
+The guidelines and template for the format of MSc and PhD AC progress reports are contained in Appendix C, D and E.

-- Appendix B: ME AC Report Guidelines
+- Appendix C: ME AC Report Guidelines

-- Appendix C: ME AC Report Example
+- Appendix D: ME AC Report Example

-- Appendix D: ME AC Report Guidelines (2nd MSc meeting)
+- Appendix E: ME AC Report Guidelines (Yearly Update meetings)